pjm4448/fiction/weird-fiction/hp-lovecraft-awakened-series/londons-dying-breath.md

 He led them from the main shop into a small, book-lined study at the back.
 It was a cozy, cluttered space, warmed by a small electric heater that glowed a cheerful orange.
 He gestured for them to sit in two worn leather armchairs and proceeded to pour three small glasses of sherry from a crystal decanter, the amber liquid catching the light.

 He handed them each a glass.
-"A small fortification against the miasma," he said.
+"A small fortification against the miasma," he said, the liquid catching the light from the electric heater, glowing like liquid amber, like bottled sunlight from a warmer world.
 He settled into his own chair behind a large, cluttered desk.
 For a moment, he regarded Fletcher over the rim of his spectacles, his scholarly demeanour a comforting presence.
 But then, his gaze shifted, and he seemed to look past the policeman, past the uniform and the rank, and see the man underneath.
 The haunted man.

 "You've had a difficult war, haven't you, Inspector?"
 Wainwright asked softly.